RocketDerp/April14_2025/Art/ScreenPlay/Wounded_King.md

 CAMPBELL: Yes—the individual Europe, the Grail Europe.

 Now, when Perceval comes to the Grail castle, he meets the Grail King, who is brought in on a litter, wounded, **kept alive simply by the presence of the Grail**.
 Perceval’s compassion moves him to ask, “What ails you, Uncle?”
 But he doesn’t ask the question because he has been taught by his instructor that a knight doesn’t ask unnecessary questions.
 So he obeys the rule, and the adventure fails.
-And then it takes him **five years of ordeals and embarrassments and all kinds of things to get back to that castle and ask the question that heals the king** and heals society.
-The question is an expression, not of the rules of the society, but of compassion, the natural opening of the human heart to another human being.
+And then it takes him **five years of ordeals and embarrassments and all kinds of things to get back to that castle and ask the question that heals the king** and ***heals society***.
+The question is an expression, **not of the rules of the society**, but of compassion, the natural opening of the human heart to another human being.
 That’s the Grail.

 MOYERS: And it is a kind of love that—